Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

-We will mainly be concerned with the three congruence subgroups $\Gamma_{0}(q), \, \Gamma_{1}(q)$ and $\Gamma(q)$ exactly defined in Section~\ref{explicit-computation-of-scattering-determinants}.
-Just before stating our main results, we introduce the following standard notation: Let $\Lambda(X)$ be the von Mangoldt function extended to $\R$ by defining it to be 0 when $X$ is not a prime power.
-Define a geometrically analogous function $\Lambda_{\Gamma}(X)$ for norms of hyperbolic conjugacy classes in $\Gamma$ to be
+This work considers the congruence subgroups $\Gamma_{0}(q), \, \Gamma_{1}(q)$ and $\Gamma(q)$ defined in Section~\ref{scattering-determinants}.
+Just before stating our results, we introduce the following standard notation.
+Let $\Lambda(X)$ be the von Mangoldt function extended to $\R$ by defining it to be 0 when $X$ is not a prime power.
+Define an analogous function $\Lambda_{\Gamma}(X)$ for norms of hyperbolic conjugacy classes in $\Gamma$ as